DocSpring/docspring-javascript/docs/Client.md

 ## createDataRequestEvent

-> CreateSubmissionDataRequestEventResponse createDataRequestEvent(dataRequestId, event)
+> CreateSubmissionDataRequestEventResponse createDataRequestEvent(data_request_id, event)

-Creates a new event for emailing a signee a request for signature
+Create a new event for emailing a signee a request for signature

+Records user notification events for data requests.
+Use this to create an audit trail showing when and how users were notified about data request forms.
+Supports email, SMS, and other notification types.
+Records the notification time for compliance tracking.
+See also: - [Embedded Data Requests Guide](https://docspring.com/docs/guides/embedded-forms/embedded-data-requests/) - User notification workflow

 ### Example